We are Inclusive francene

 – Singles and single parent families: Our synagogue community welcomes singles, both with and without children.

 – Children and adults with special needs The Emanuel supports an environment for both children and adults with special needs.
 An example of this is our award-winning resource room is a key component of our religious school.

-Physically challenged We aim to provide full access for All and making efforts to remove obstacles to participation, as described in our commitment to the Ruderman Inclusion Initiative below:
+– Physically challenged We aim to provide full access for All, making efforts to remove obstacles to participation, as described in our commitment to the Ruderman Inclusion Initiative below:

 (L) Nancy Fichman, grant committee chair, (R) Mr. Jay Ruderman, founder, Ruderman Family Inclusion Action Community Grant.
 USCJ NYC conference Feb.
 2015.

-Beth Katten, Emanuel Synagogue member and Librarian (pictured Left with Rabbi Small, USCJ conference, Schaumberg IL, Nov.16, 2015) chairs the The Emanuel Inclusion Committee, working with USCJ to develop a comprehensive inclusion vision and action plan for the congregation.
+Emanuel Synagogue’s Beth Katten (with Rabbi Small at USCJ conference, Schaumberg IL, Nov.16, 2015) chairs The Emanuel Inclusion Committee, and works with USCJ to develop a comprehensive inclusion vision and action plan for the congregation